Hypoxic-Ischemic Encephalopathy (HIE) Lawyers in Atlanta, GA

 Some common treatments for HIE include:

-- Hypothermia therapy: Also known as “whole-body cooling,” hypothermia therapy is a type of treatment that can help minimize brain damage in infants who have suffered HIE.
-During this treatment, the baby is placed on a cooling blanket and/or cooling cap, which helps lower the body temperature.
-This treatment is typically started within six hours of birth and lasts for about 72 hours.
+• Hypothermia Therapy: Also known as “whole-body cooling,” hypothermia therapy is a type of treatment that can help minimize brain damage in infants who have suffered HIE.
+During this treatment, the baby is placed on a cooling blanket and/or cap, which helps lower the body temperature.
+This treatment typically starts within six hours of birth and lasts about 72 hours.

 The cost of treatment for HIE can be astronomical, and many families are left struggling to make ends meet.
 If your child’s HIE was caused by medical negligence, you may be entitled to compensation for all of your child’s past and future medical expenses, as well as other economic and non-economic damages.
 At Cunningham Bounds, we can help you understand your legal options and fight for the maximum recovery you are owed.